ecodynlab/GALUP/Modules/Module 2.md

 ![GEEinterface](https://user-images.githubusercontent.com/84922404/132246323-4b2d7dee-6cdc-4828-aa9a-b3ab4193ffa5.png)

 Further description of the components of the figure are found [here](https://github.com/ecodynlab/GALUP/wiki/GEE-Interface).

+The GEE [code editor](https://code.earthengine.google.com/) uses the JavaScript language for programming.
+There are extra [resources](https://developers.google.com/earth-engine/tutorials/tutorial_api_01) available from Google to introduce the JavaScript Application programming interface (API).

 ## 3. Using GEE to explore RS concepts from Module-1